1. Tideways Overview

 If a deployment caused a degredation in performance and which endpoints slowed down the most.

-How many requests the application served what share of them resulted in an error instead of a successful interaction, broken down to the individual HTTP error codes.
+How many requests the application served what share of them resulted in a failure instead of a successful interaction, broken down to the individual HTTP error codes.

 In short, you’re able to gauge the health of your application rapidly and know if and where something is going wrong.

 Profiling provides you with duration and memory usage of individual functions, database queries, and calls to external services.
 Armed with this level of detail you are enabled to dig deeper into your project so that you can reproduce and fix its performance bottlenecks.

 Using a Profiler replaces intuition and educated guesses with facts and usually saves a lot of time.

 The Timeline Profiler collects information about a range of operations performed by your application, such as SQL statements, HTTP requests, framework controllers, event listeners, and rendering of templates.

 This information is displayed in a timeline from the start of the request at 0ms to its end, much like the timeline in the Chrome or Firefox network performance overview.